thesfg/cowtools/README.md

-[READ_ME.txt]

 (https://github.com/user-attachments/files/24806569/READ_ME.txt)

 ------READ_ME--------

 Cow_Tools_Utility_v0.1 is a file prongling tool that is somewhat lacking in sophistication for Linux.
-It reads the binary data of a file and displays the values into "MOOlean" output, meaning it converts "0" to "M" and "1" to "0".
+It reads the binary data of a file and displays the values into "MOOlean" output, meaning it converts "1" to "m" and "0" to "o".
 It is non-destructive, does not have a save feature, and does not alter the files or system in any way.

 This is a simple homage I made to The Far Side Comic "Cow Tools" by Gary Larson.